Metal–organic framework

+Susumu Kitagawa, Richard Robson and Omar Yaghi were awarded the Nobel Prize in Chemistry in 2025 for their work on MOFs.

+History and the first MOF

+Following Richard Robson's discovery of "finite structures", in 1995, Omar M. Yaghi demonstrated the crystallization of metal-organic structures using carboxylate-based linkers, a breakthrough that paved the way for creating stable and crystalline porous materials.
+He further advanced the field in 1998 by introducing the concept of secondary building units (SBUs) — metal-carboxylate clusters that serve as rigid building blocks for constructing frameworks with permanent porosity.
+This innovation allowed for precise structural design and improved mechanical stability, enabling MOFs to retain their porosity under industrial conditions.
+Yaghi measured gas adsorption isotherms of these materials, proving their potential for gas storage and separation applications.

+A breakthrough came in 1999 with the development of MOF-5, the first MOF to exhibit ultra-high porosity.
+MOF-5, constructed from zinc oxide clusters and terephthalate linkers, illustrated unique properties such as high surface area, structural robustness, and versatility, and established MOFs as a platform technology with applications ranging from gas storage and separation to catalysis and sensing.
+With his significant pioneering work on MOFs, today Yaghi is widely recognized as the founder of reticular chemistry.

 Structure

 MOFs are composed of two main components: an inorganic metal cluster (often referred to as a secondary-building unit or SBU) and an organic molecule called a linker.
 For this reason, the materials are often referred to as hybrid organic-inorganic materials.
 The organic units are typically mono-, di-, tri-, or tetravalent ligands.
 The choice of metal and linker dictates the structure and hence properties of the MOF.
-For example, the metal's coordination preference influences the size and shape of pores by dictating how many ligands can bind to the metal and in which orientation.
+For example, the metal's coordination preference influences the size and shape of pores by dictating how many ligands can bind to the metal, and in which orientation.

 To describe and organize the structures of MOFs, a system of nomenclature has been developed.
-Subunits of a MOF, called secondary building units (SBU), can be described by topologies common to several structures.
+Subunits of a MOF, called secondary building units (SBUs), can be described by topologies common to several structures.
 Each topology, also called a net, is assigned a symbol, consisting of three lower-case letters in bold.
 MOF-5, for example, has a pcu net.

 Attached to the SBUs are bridging ligands.
-For MOF's, typical bridging ligands are di- and tricarboxylic acids.
+For MOFs, typical bridging ligands are di- and tricarboxylic acids.
 These ligands typically have rigid backbones.
-Examples are benzene-1,4-dicarboxylic acid (BDC or terephthalic acid, biphenyl-4,4′-dicarboxylic acid (BPDC), and the tricarboxylic acid trimesic acid.
+Examples are benzene-1,4-dicarboxylic acid (H2bdc or terephthalic acid), biphenyl-4,4′-dicarboxylic acid (H2bpdc), and the tricarboxylic acid trimesic acid.

+A fundamental aspect in the development of MOFs is that their crystal structures can be determined by X-ray crystallographic techniques as often, many MOFs have good crystallinity allowing their 3D structures to be determined precisely.
+This has allowed to study reactions taking place within the MOF's channels, revealing the structures of reaction intermediates.